gdm-hanoverwork/PS-SIS-Notifications--New-Experience-/README.md

 This setting may be found under the following location:
 System > System Settings > System Logs > System Log

+As of 6/12/2021 the main branch contains fixes from the community exchange and to get messages to show up in 20.X.

 Enhancements being considered:
 User selected message background colors.
 Using system default messages instead of current method.